 Let's Encrypt SSL certificates.
 Free and easy 1-click installation.

 SSL certificates provide security and create trust.
-The padlock in the address bar leaves visitors to your site feeling reassured.
-We’ve made it the default setting of your WordPress websites using the free SSL certificates issued by Let’s Encrypt.
+The padlock in the address reassures visitors to your site.
+We’ve made it the default setting of your WordPress websites with free SSL certificates issued by Let’s Encrypt.

 We rely on the optimized HTTP/2 for SSL.
 This speeds up the load time for your WordPress pages significantly and is achieved by compression, improved data transmission and server push.